vidyagames998/vidyagames998.github.io/eldenring/index.md

 - Upstairs of sofria river well is a water basin with a spiked crack crystal tear, next to it is a bear in a village, underneath the bear there are stairs to a basement with the axe talisman, equip this.
 - Mix the spiked crack tear and strength tear in the physick at a grace
 - Gear: Underneath the second tree sentinel is a [dungeon that has easy to grab tree sentinel armor](https://www.youtube.com/watch?v=QHsFlF63vns)
 - In southern Caelid is a church we can trade dragon hearts from killing a dragon for the rotten breath skill
+- In summonwater village west of rot view balcony, there is a stonesword key fog door with a green turtle talisman inside, this helps recover stamina faster and helps a lot in battle.

 ## First two bosses